 Certificate Lifecycle Management

 The CP shall provide a description of the mechanism for lifecyle management.
 Given the SHAKEN Certificate Management architecture, the use of Certificate Revocation Lists (CRLs) or OCSP requires additional specification to support the Trust model.
-The current recommendation is that short lived certificates as described in [draft-peterson-stir-certificates-shortlived] should be supported.
+The current recommendation is that short lived certificates as described in [draft-peterson-stir-certificates-shortlived] be supported, noting that there is no strict specification of the timeframe of “short-lived” other than the time being in units of days or hours and not years as is common with web based certificates.

-[Editor’s note: we still need agreement on the use of short lived certificates.]

 Compliance Audit and Other Assessment

 The CP shall provide information on compliance audits, including methodology, frequency, personnel qualifications, independence of assessor, and who is entitled to see assessment results.